raphaelvallat/pingouin/docs/index.rst

 **Pingouin** is an open-source statistical package written in Python 3 and based on Pandas and NumPy.

-1. ANOVAs: one- and two-ways, repeated measures, mixed
+1. ANOVAs: one- and two-ways, repeated measures, mixed, ancova

 2. Post-hocs tests and pairwise comparisons